smpotts/hinge-data-analysis/README.md

 The list of Matches provided by Hinge leaves a lot to be desired, which is why I decided to build this project analyzing and visualizing interesting insights from the Hinge data export.

 ## How To Run The App
-The application is a multi-page Dash Plotly application that runs on port `8050`.
-Start the application after installing project dependencies and open a browser window to localhost:8050.
+The application is a multi page Dash Plotly application that runs in a Docker container on port `8050`.
+Create a Docker build image with: `docker compose build` and run the app with: `docker compose up -d`.
+The app will be available at [http://0.0.0.0:8050/](http://0.0.0.0:8050/).
+To bring the container down, use `docker compose down`.

 The page will render with information about the app and instructions on how to use it.